Only have one day in Osaka, Japan? You’ll get to see the main highlights of this vibrant city and what Osaka has to

 3. Visit Universal Studios Japan.

-Ready for some theme park action?
-Universal Studios is one of the exciting theme parks to experience in Asia.
 You’ll love the thrill rides, such as Jaws and Spiderman, and live shows/performances.
-Also, check out the Wizarding World of Harry Potter while you’re here and drink the delicious Butterbeer.
+Check out the Wizarding World of Harry Potter while you’re here and drink the delicious Butterbeer.

 Address: 2 Chome-1-33 Sakurajima, Konohana Ward, Osaka, 554-0031, Japan (〒554-0031 大阪府大阪市此花区桜島２丁目１−33)

 Admission Cost: 7,800 yen ($72.75) adults (12+ years and up), 5400 yen ($50.40) children (4-11 years old), 7,100 yen ($66.20) seniors (65+ and up).

-4. Take a cooking class and learn how to make sushi.
+4. Take a cooking class and learn how to make sushi and other delicious meals.

 5. Visit Cup Noodles Museum and learn about ramen.